 Tuesday, December 11, 2007

-Cancer makes you hate to take pictures, but you are also afraid to not take them.
+Cancer makes you hate to take pictures, but you are also afraid not take pictures.
 You worry that if you don't take any pictures then you won't have any memories.
 I don't want to forget Andrea, and I want to have a picture to look back on.
 But then taking a picture knowing it could be the last one you take makes you not want to take a picture.
 Part of you does not want to take the picture because of the thoughts it brings.
-But part of you wants to take it wanting to capture a memory in our life.
+But part of you wants to capture a memory in our life.

 In every way getting the camera out is a reminder of cancer.
 In a way I want to tell cancer this is not the end and just to prove the point I take the picture.
 You say "I have no fear" by snapping the picture.
 But deep down you do.
 You think this may be my last image of her.
 I can't help but think these thoughts when I look through the viewfinder and see Andrea.
 I wish I was just taking a picture, but I'm not.

 Sometimes I want to capture the ordeal of cancer.
 These are times I wish I could forget but they are our times nonetheless.
 If we had stopped taking pictures then we would have nothing to look back on over the last four years, and that I would always regret.
 There would be this huge gap in our photo albums, times forgotten, so I force myself to take out the camera, even in the chemo room and ICU.
 I know people must think I'm crazy.
 But I really try to think of it has just capturing our life right now.
 Not the end, just a phase.
 Cancer has shaped us in many ways and it will always be a part of us.
 As much as I hate cancer, we are intertwined.
 So I take pictures in a way to say I won't give in, that I'm just living life like any of you.
 It's just so happens that our pictures are taken in hospitals and chemo rooms.

 This is just a weird dynamic that is seldom talked about but its on my mind every time we get the camera out.
 Maybe I just think too much.